Castle Forbes, Alford, Aberdeenshire

-Cothiemuir Hill is located in the outstanding landscape of Strathdon, the small ancient wooded hill sits within the historic designed landscape of the Forbes Estate.
+Cothiemuir Hill is located in the outstanding landscape of Donside, the small ancient wooded hill sits within the historic designed landscape of the Forbes Estate.

 The hill rises from verdant arable land, through a belt of deciduous ancient woodland and mature Scots Pine, to a Neolithic stone circle crowning the wooded crest of the hill.